I-Mihara/Demultiplex.jl/README.md

 ```

 ### 2. Setting Options
-Demux.jl skips unnecessary path calculations based on the settings of `max_error_rate`,`mismatch`. and `indel`.
-By setting thes values to stricter limits, you can further increase computation speed.
+Demux.jl skips calculation of unnecessary path in DP matrix based on the settings of `max_error_rate`,`mismatch`. and `indel`.
+By setting lower max error rate or higher penalty, you can further increase computation speed.

 ## Support or Contanct
 If you encounter any issues or have requests, please provide feedback by posting a new GitHub issue on our repository.
 We appreciate your input and will do our best to assist you!